COLD WATER CAN HAVE CHILLING CONSEQUENCES

 Within 30 minutes cold incapacitation occurs: Your arms and legs start cooling down, which impairs their function regardless of your swimming ability.

 Prioritize your most essential functions first, like deploying emergency communications and distress signal devices.

 Stage 3 – Immersion Hypothermia

 Immersion hypothermia begins after 30 minutes.
 Cooling of your body’s core temperature eventually results in the loss of functioning consciousness.

-If the unexpected happens and you get thrown overboard into cold water, it’s important that you minimize activity until your breathing is under control.
-Yes, easier said then done, but your life depends on it.
-Also, it’s important to first rescue yourself, locate and assist others and then deploy emergency communication and distress signaling devices.
-It is important you carry both, to alert authorities there is an issue and to aid search and rescuers to find you.
+If the unexpected happens and it’s “person” overboard into cold water, it’s important they minimize activity until their breathing is under control.
+Yes, easier said than done, but their life depends on it.
+If you are in a position to assist others, it’s important to rescue yourself first, then locate and assist others and then deploy emergency communication and distress signaling devices.
+It is important to both, alert authorities that there is an issue, and launch distress signals, this will aid search and rescuers to find you.

 Upon rescue, medical treatment is a must.
-Warming and “feeling good to go home” is too often followed with death from capillary failure.
-Get medical attention immediately.
+Warming and “feeling good to go home” is too often followed by death from capillary failure.
+Get medical attention immediately!